Cyclooxygenase-2 inhibitor: Neuroblastomas

 Small tumors of the sympathetic nervous system (neuroblastoma) appear to have abnormal levels of COX-2 expressed.
 These studies report that overexpression of the COX-2 enzyme has an adverse effect on the tumor suppressor, p53. p53 is an apoptosis transcription factor normally found in the cytosol.
 When cellular DNA is damaged beyond repair, p53 is transported to the nucleus where it promotes p53 mediated apoptosis.
 Two of the metabolites of COX-2, prostaglandin A2 (PGA2) and A1 (PGA1), when present in high quantities, bind to p53 in the cytosol and inhibit its ability to cross into the nucleus.
 This essentially sequesters p53 in the cytosol and prevents apoptosis.
 Coxibs such as Celebrex (celecoxib), by selectively inhibiting the overexpressed COX-2, allow p53 to work properly.
-Functional p53 allows DNA damaged neuroblastoma cells to commit suicide through apoptosis, halting tumor growth.
+Functional p53 allows DNA damaged neuroblastoma cells to induce apoptosis, halting tumor growth.

 COX-2 up-regulation has also been linked to the phosphorylation and activation of the E3 ubiquitin ligase HDM2, a protein that mediates p53 ligation and tagged destruction, through ubiquitination.
 The mechanism for this neuroblastoma HDM2 hyperactivity is unknown.
 Studies have shown that COX-2 inhibitors block the phosphorylation of HDM2 preventing its activation.
 In vitro, the use of COX-2 inhibitors lowers the level of active HDM2 found in neuroblastoma cells.
 The exact process of how COX-2 inhibitors block HDM2 phosphorylation is unknown, but this mediated reduction in active HDM2 concentration level restores the cellular p53 levels.
 After treatment with a COX-2 inhibitor, the restored p53 function allows DNA damaged neuroblastoma cells to commit suicide through apoptosis reducing the size of growth of the tumor.